replicatedhq/help-center/content/api/support-bundle-yaml-specs/kubernetes-container-cp.md

 ### Outputs

+- `{{.Namespace}}/{{.Pod}}/{{.Container}}/` - A directory holding files copied from the pod and containers specified.
+Each pod and container will have a directory.
+Used when neither a pod name or a namespace is provided.

 - `{{.Pod}}/{{.Container}}/` - A directory holding files copied from the pod and containers specified.
 Each pod and container will have a directory.
 Used when a pod name is not provided.

+- `{{.Namespace}}/{{.Container}}/` - A directory holding files copied from the pod and containers specified.
+Each container will have a directory.
+Used when a pod name is provided, but a namespace is not.

 - `{{.Container}}/` - A directory holding files copied from the pod and containers specified.
 Each container will have a directory.
 Used when a pod name is provided.